drawm/ezelement/README.md

 ## Smallest example

 1. Create your custom element class & extend `EZElement`
-2. Add a `render` method to generate a string of `html`
+2. Add a `render` method to generate a string of `HTML`
-3. Register your new element and use it in your HTML
+3. Register your new element and use it in your `HTML`

 ```html